Introduction to MySQL WHERE Clause

 - Name_of_table: This is the name of the table from which you want to retrieve the result set and whose contents you wish to filter out by specifying certain restrictions.

-- Filter_conditions: These are the restrictions or conditions that you mention on the columns of the table to get the result set containing records or rows that satisfy those conditions mentioned by you.
+- Filter_conditions: These are the restrictions or conditions you mention on the table’s columns to get the result set containing records or rows that satisfy those conditions mentioned by you.
 You can specify one or more conditions with the help of logical operators like AND, OR, and NOT as per your requirement.

 Working of MySQL WHERE Clause

-This condition is also referred to as the predicate and in MySQL predicate will return to a boolean value that is either true, false, or unknown. only and only when the condition mentioned in where clause evaluates to true the row will be added to the final result set.
+This condition is also referred to as the predicate.
+In MySQL, the predicate will return to a boolean value that is either true, false, or unknown. only and only when the condition mentioned in where clause evaluates to true will the row be added to the final result set.

 We can use the WHERE clause in SELECT, DELETE, and UPDATE statements.
-The evaluation order of WHERE clause in MySQL query statements is before the SELECT, UPDATE, or DELETE clause whichever is used in the statement and after the FROM clause.
+The evaluation order of the WHERE clause in MySQL query statements is before the SELECT, UPDATE, or DELETE clause, whichever is used in the statement, and after the FROM clause.

 Examples to Implement MySQL WHERE Clause

-Let us look at some of the examples of using the WHERE clause to learn its implementation.
-For that, we will consider a table named developers that we will create in a database named educba and insert some records in it.
+Let us look at examples of using the WHERE clause to learn its implementation.
+For that, we will consider a table named developers that we will create in an educba database and insert some records.

-Let us create the developer’s named table in our database educba that will hold all the above data.
+Let us create the developer’s named table in our database educba to hold all the above data.

-Let us first retrieve the records of the table using a simple select query statement.
+First, Let us retrieve the table’s records using a simple select query statement.

 SELECT * FROM developers;

-Now, suppose that we want to retrieve only those records from developers tables whose salary is greater than 10000 say.
-For this, we will have to mention a predicate/ condition in the WHERE clause of the SELECT query statement above.
+Suppose we want to retrieve only those records from the developer’s tables whose salary is greater than 10000.
+We must mention a predicate/ condition in the WHERE clause of the SELECT query statement above.
 Our query statement will be as follows: